OddsPortal Scraper: Extracting Odds with Python & Selenium

 Screenshot showing the NBA odds you will extract while scraping oddsportal.com

-This tutorial uses Selenium, which is an external Python library used for web scraping.
-Therefore, you must install Selenium using Python pip.
+The script uses Selenium, which is an external Python library used for web scraping dynamic content.
+Therefore, install Selenium using Python pip.

 pip install selenium

-JSON and sleep are in-built Python modules, so you don’t need to install it.
+The script also uses json and sleep, but since they are in-built Python modules, you don’t need to install them separately.

 from selenium import webdriver